 Who is a good candidate for liposuction?

 Candidates for liposuction will have overall good health, be slightly above-weight and have supple, elastic skin.
 Liposuction works best for people who have pockets of unwanted fat that have not responded to dieting and exercise.
 It is also important to have realistic expectations.
-We can work on patients that are significantly over weight but have specific areas of unwanted fat they would like removed.
+We can work on significantly overweight patients but have specific areas of unwanted fat they would like removed.

 Can liposuction treat obesity?

 Liposuction is not a good treatment for obesity.
 Most cases of liposuction remove less than eight to ten pounds.
 Anytime more than ten pounds are removed at a time the risks of significant complications increase exponentially.
-At Lazaderm, the average case is less than six pounds of fat removed.
-We do feel it is OK to perform liposuction on obese patients as long as they are healthy, have realistic expectations and have focal areas of concerns.
+At Lazaderm®, the average case is less than six pounds of fat removed.
+We feel it is OK to perform liposuction on obese patients as long as they are healthy, have realistic expectations, and have focal areas of concern.

 What areas of the body can be targeted with liposuction?

 - Upper and lower abdomen

 - Inner and Outer Thighs

 What is the recovery time?